 it is well because it is a minor thing and no one talks about it.

-There might be the case like thermal paste is dried out and unable to transfer heat from CPU to Heat so they remove it and reapply it.
+There might be cases where the thermal paste is dried out and unable to transfer heat from CPU to Heat so they remove it and reapply it.

 What happens if I use Thermal Paste?